Skip to Main Content

 Fake News

-Fake news has been a theme in headlines for a long time.
-In essence, fake news are news stories that are false - they are fabricated with no verifiable facts, sources, or quotes.
+In essence, fake news is stories that are fabricated with no verifiable facts, sources, or quotes.

 They are created for many different purposes: